WLCG-AuthZ-WG/common-jwt-profile/profile.md

 *   **storage.poll** &mdash; Inquire about the localities (nearline and/or online) of the given files.
-This scope exists to allow file locality polling to be done without having to bestow the client under consideration with the full privileges of the **stage** scope.
+This scope exists to allow file locality polling to be done without having to bestow the client under consideration with any further privileges.

-All `storage.*` scopes also authorize **`"stat"`** operations on the files or directories matching the given paths, i.e. queries about _metadata_ like the _size_ or _checksum_ of a file.
+The `storage.{read,create,modify,stage}` scopes also authorize **`"stat"`** operations on the files or directories matching the given paths, i.e. queries about _metadata_ like the _size_, _checksum_ or _locality_ of a file.
 For example, a client can use the same `storage.create:/dir/file` scope to check if the given file appears to be in good shape on the storage system right after it was uploaded there.

-At the time of writing (August 2025), it was decided to postpone the specification of the scope for _listing directories_ on storage services.
+A specification of the scope for _listing directories_ on storage services has been postponed until further notice.

 The driving use case for a separate `storage.create` scope is to enable the stage-out of data from jobs running on a worker node, while preventing them